 - Auto cycles, such as the 3-wheeled Aptera vehicle do not qualify, nor do electric motorcycles.

-Those individuals who had a binding contract, but had not taken delivery, of a vehicle that lost eligibility on August 16th or will lose eligibility next year will still receive the tax credit.
+Those individuals who had a binding contract, but had not taken delivery, of a vehicle that lost eligibility on August 16th or will lose eligibility next year, will still receive the tax credit.
 To be clear, the contract had to be in effect before August 16th, 2022.